keiichiro1993/OfficePasswordCheckerCPP/README.md

 ## Description

-Checking if the fllowing names are contained in enumerated Storage/Stream in the document.
+Checking if the following names are contained in enumerated Storage/Stream in the document.

 - RMS Encrypted: DRMEncryptedDataSpace
 - Password Encrypted: StrongEncryptionTransform/EncryptionInfo